 Bristol ADHD has a specialist team of doctors, psychologists, occupational therapist and nurses who work exclusively with adults who have ADHD.
-We receive referrals from many health professionals in the south-west and beyond.
+We receive referrals from many health professionals in the following areas:

 We can reassess and continue treatment of people who have a diagnosis of ADHD from childhood, and we also assess adults who have never had a diagnosis made.

 To find out about attention deficit hyperactivity disorder and support groups click here to go to our advice pages.